-To many's surprise, however, Abubakar went much farther.
-He recognized that long-term military rule and many human-rights infringements had seriously damaged the country's reputation and that the resulting international sanctions damaged the economy.
-In August and September, he maneuvered the PRC into undertaking far-reaching political reforms, which dissolved the five Abacha-controlled parties, abolished the compromised electoral commission replacing it with a new one, fired Abacha's cabinet, and got rid of earlier decrees banning union activities and political strikes.
-Abubakar announced that he was appointing a committee to oversee extensive revisions to a proposal for a new constitution, to lay down the rules for the next civilian government.
+To the surprise of many, however, Abubakar went much farther.
+He recognized that long-term military rule and many human right infringements had seriously damaged the country's reputation and that the resulting international sanctions damaged the economy.
+In August and September, he manoeuvered the PRC into undertaking farreaching political reforms, which dissolved the five Abacha-controlled parties, abolished the compromised electoral commission replacing it with a new one, fired Abacha's cabinet, and got rid of earlier decrees banning union activities and political strikes.
+Abubakar announced that he was appointing a committee to oversee extensive revisions of a proposal for a new constitution which was to lay down the rules for the next civilian government.
 Eventually, the PRC adopted an extensive revision of the earlier 1979 constitution in early May 1999.